ISU-MolPhyl/EEOB563/README.md

 ## Iowa State University -- EEOB 563

-A graduate course covering on the theory and practice of phylogenetic analysis
+A graduate course on the theory and practice of phylogenetic analysis

 **Instructor:** [Dennis Lavrov](https://sites.google.com/site/dennislavrov/)